To be announced soon ...

-This ICEP conference series was originally the brainchild of Prof Firoz Alam and Dr Harun Chowdhury.
-Both have organised several international conferences, including the 19th Australasian Fluid Mechanics Conference (AFMC) 2014, hosted by RMIT University.
-After the massive success of the 19AFMC Conference, which had over 400 participants, they worked together to introduce this ICEP conference series in 2016.
+This ICEP conference series was originally conceived by Professor Firoz Alam and Dr Harun Chowdhury.
+Both individuals have organised numerous international conferences, including the 19th Australasian Fluid Mechanics Conference (19AFMC) in 2014, hosted by RMIT University.
+Following the considerable success of the 19AFMC Conference, which attracted over 400 participants, they collaborated to establish this ICEP conference series in 2016.

 The International Conference on Energy and Power (ICEP) aims to provide a forum for scientists, engineers, researchers, and educators worldwide involved in energy and power research, development, and innovation.
 The conference enables the participants to present and discuss the latest trends and findings and to learn state-of-the-art technologies in relevant topics and applications.